Employee Retention Credit (ERC) Deadlines Approaching: An Urgent Notice to Small Businesses

 Ryan Louis

-Stenson Tamaddon urges businesses to understand the specifics around claiming the (ERC) before the deadlines to take advantage of this beneficial economic relief program.
+Stenson Tamaddon urges businesses to understand the specifics around claiming the Employee Retention Credit (ERC) before the deadlines to take advantage of this beneficial economic relief program.
 This press release provides an overview of the ERC, the approaching deadlines, and the process of claiming the credit correctly.

 The ERC, introduced under the $2.2 trillion CARES Act of March 2020, is a refundable payroll tax credit, not a loan, and therefore, does not need to be paid back.
 It was created to support employers, particularly small businesses, in keeping their staff employed and wages paid amidst the challenging pandemic situation.